Mercy Flights

 Mercy Flights is a ground ambulance and air medical transport service based in Medford, Oregon, United States.

-Mercy Flights was founded as a non-profit organization in 1949 by Bill brooks now living in Alaska and George Milligan, an air traffic controller in Medford, after a friend of his died of polio in Southern Oregon, unable to survive the long, slow ground transport to Portland.
+Mercy Flights was founded as a non-profit organization in 1949 by George Milligan, an air traffic controller in Medford, after a friend of his died of polio in Southern Oregon, unable to survive the long, slow ground transport to Portland.
+William Edward Brooks, who later moved to Alaska, also claims to have founded the organization.

 Through fundraising efforts by schoolchildren, scouts, and others in the community, George Milligan raised enough money to buy the first aircraft, a twin engine Cessna, which was known as the bamboo bomber.
 The "Museum of Flight" in Seattle, Washington has Mercy Flights Retired plane "Iron Annie" on display, the Beech C-45H Expeditor was used on over 1100 missions in remote areas of Oregon, Washington and California.

 A membership program was established which provided people in the community an opportunity to contribute to Mercy Flights, while ensuring that they would be financially covered in the event that they needed air medical transportation.
 To date, Mercy Flights has flown more than 15,000 patients throughout the western United States.
-Mercy Flights' ground ambulance service currently serves more than 18,000 patients each year.
-Mercy Flights currently has two pressurized King Air C-90s.
-These powerful twin-engine turboprop airplanes are pressurized up to 30,000 feet.
+Mercy Flights' ground ambulance service currently serves more than 25,000 patients each year.
+Mercy Flights currently has two King Air C-90s, which are pressurized up to 25,000 feet.

-In 1992, Mercy Flights purchased Medford Ambulance Service, expanding operations to include ground ambulance transportation.
-This acquisition combined the strengths of these two community service organizations, building on the varied background and experience of each.
-The decision to expand in this way followed discussions with both Rogue Valley Medical Center and Providence Hospital, which established the importance of building a regional medical transportation network.
+In 1992, Mercy Flights purchased Medford Ambulance Service, expanding operations to include ground ambulance transportation in an effort to build a regional medical transportation network.
 In 1993, Mercy Flights acquired Rogue Ambulance, expanding its service area to include the communities of White City, Eagle Point, and Shady Cove.